George Washington's Domestic Pets and Farm Animals

 Chickens, too, found their place there

 Goats were among the livestock kept at Mount Vernon by George Washington.
-It's probable that Washington had goat breeds that were common in the area during the 18th century.
-The Spanish or 'common' goat, known for its hardiness and flexibility, could have been one of these.
-Goats were used in a variety of ways on American farms; they produced milk, which
+Washington estate included goat breeds that were common in the area during the 18th century.
+The Spanish or 'common' goat, known for its hardiness and flexibility.
+Goats fulfilled a variety of functions on American farms; they produced milk, either consumed directly or used to make cheese and butter.
+Furthermore, goat milk was an important source of protein for American families of that time.
+Goats fed on grassy areas, nibbled on shrubs, and brushed vegetation.
+Their great hunger helped in managing the vegetation.

 Goats were an integral part of every American farm during the 19th century, providing very tasty and healthy cheese